 Your state attorney general will typically, in virtually every state, if not every state, have a really strong, able, dedicated staff.

-And this is about the Pennsylvania Constitution and the legislature, the Democratic legislature, passed by State Democrats, signed by the state's Democratic Governor, Act 77, expanding mail in voting, which is in direct violation of the Pennsylvania Constitution, the language within the state constitution.
+And this is about the Pennsylvania Constitution and the legislature, the Democratic legislature, passed by state Democrats, signed by the state's Democratic governor, Act 77, expanding mail-in voting, which is in direct violation of the Pennsylvania Constitution, the language within the state constitution.

-So that that would continue.
+So that would continue.

 How do you look at the constitutional merits of that case?

-Uh as you know, I said this on your show several weeks ago.
+As you know, I said this on your show several weeks ago.

 This is just a constitutional travesty, this being what happened in Pennsylvania, to override the careful consideration of the Pennsylvania legislature.

-You know, the Commonwealth, the people of Come Out of Pennsylvania have a constitution, and the Constitution provides for a legislative body, and the Supreme Court of the United States has recognized the importance in Bush v.
+You know, the Commonwealth, the people of Commonwealth of Pennsylvania have a Constitution, and the Constitution provides for a legislative body, and the Supreme Court of the United States has recognized the importance in Bush v.
+Gore of legislative bodies.

 These are the people closest to the people, right?